 On-Campus and Distance Education Degree Programs

-The Master of Legal Studies in Legal Studies student’s advisory committee consists of the coordinating faculty member of the student's program, who has the responsibility of approving the proposed degree plan for the Master of Legal Studies in Legal Studies student.
+The Master of Legal Studies in Legal Studies student’s advisory committee consists of the coordinating faculty member of the student's program.

 Degree Plan